- What is it?

 Certain vitamins have been linked to joint health, particularly vitamins C and D. These vitamins may slow the progress of osteoarthritis, but, again, more research is needed to confirm these claims.

-In addition, there is some evidence that ginger supplements may help reduce the pain of osteoarthritis, but results have also been mixed.
-And early studies show oils found in avocado and soybeans, called avocado-soybean unsaponifiables (ASUs), may slow cartilage loss and actually help repair cartilage in hip and knee joints when taken orally.
+In addition, some controversial studies show oils found in avocado and soybeans, called avocado-soybean unsaponifiables (ASUs), may slow cartilage loss and actually help repair cartilage in hip and knee joints when taken orally.

 Products and reports about nutritional supplements claiming to provide pain relief should be viewed with caution until more studies can be conducted.
 Discuss your interest or questions about such products and reports with your health care professional.